Calculate Your Retirement Savings

 How many years will you work?
 Depending on how much you’re able to save, you can decide whether you will take full, phased, or early retirement.

 How long are you likely to live?
-Calculate your life expectancy based on your health, family history, and other risk factors using this calculator.
+Calculate your life expectancy based on data from the Social Security Administration using this calculator.

 How will you pay for health care in retirement?
-A major factor in choosing retirement age is the availability and cost of health care.
+You may be healthy now, but health care tends to get more expensive as we age.
 Visit www.myretirementpaycheck.org for information on health options such as long-term care and Medicaid.

-What additional sources of income will you receive in retirement?
+What additional income sources will you receive in retirement?
 Will you have a pension?
-How much will that contribute to what you need to live?
-Learn more about how your other retirement plans payout will affect your plans.
+Have you been contributing to a 401(k) plan at work?
+Learn more about how retirement plans will affect your finances later on.

 How to Prepare

 Start saving as soon as possible.
-The longer you wait to save for retirement, the more of your monthly income you’ll have to put aside.
+The longer you wait the more you'll have to save each month to meet your retirement goals.

 - As a general guide try to save about 10 percent of your income annually during your early years (20s to 40s) and double that amount during your later years (50s and 60s).